SDTM: Limitations and criticism of standards

 One criticism of the SDTM standards is that they are continually changing, with new versions released frequently.
 CDISC claims that SDTM standards are backward compatible.
 But the claim is unreliable.
 It is not possible to map the data from EDC DBMS to SDTM standards until the clinical trial completes.
 New domains, for example the exposure as collected (EC) domain, were added recently.
 However, backward compatibility with earlier domains is not always possible.
-The standards are not reliable, and well evolved.
-The controlled terminology is a very small subset of National Cancer institute terminology.
+The controlled terminology subset of National Cancer institute terminology.